jackyh3447-coder/Numerical-Solvers-CPP/README.md

 # Numerical-Solvers-CPP+Python
-CPP Solvers that I developed on my own or in Numerical Methods class!
+CPP and Python that I developed on my own or in Numerical Methods Class!
+I don't want to add all of my assignments from Numerical Methods so I added the ones which I found most engaging and highlights my skills in C++.